Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - The Mariners have played as the favorite in seven of their past 10 games and have won four of those contests.

-- Oddsmakers have not set a spread for any of the Mariners' last 10 games.
+- Bookmakers have not set a spread for any of the Mariners' last 10 games.
+The average over/under established by sportsbooks in Seattle's past three games has been 8.3, a span during which the Mariners and their opponent have hit the over each time.

 Mariners Betting Records & Stats

-- The Mariners have an implied moneyline win probability of 53.5% in this contest.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 53.5%.

-- Seattle has had an over/under set by oddsmakers 74 times, and have combined with opponents to go over the total in 36 of those games (36-36-2).
+- Seattle has played in 75 games with an over/under set, and have combined with its opponents to go over the total 37 times (37-36-2).

-- The Mariners have collected a 4-9-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!